newrelic/nri-kubernetes/README.md

 ### Tips

 * If at any point you need to login to the guest VM, use the following command: `ssh -i ~/.crc/machines/crc/id_rsa core@$(crc ip)`
-* During testing it seemed that occassionally the cluster would stop reporting data for no reason (especially after my machine wakes up from sleep mode).
+* During testing it seemed that occasionally the cluster would stop reporting data for no reason (especially after my machine wakes up from sleep mode).
 If this happens, use the Microsoft solution (just restart the cluster).

 ## Support